Tom O'Halleran: Immigration

 When Trump ordered a travel ban on visitors and refugees from seven predominantly Muslim nations in January 2017, O'Halleran said that the order "does not represent our nation's values" and that it violated the Constitution and "the bedrock ideals of our democracy".

 In April 2017, O'Halleran criticized Attorney General Jeff Sessions's tougher new guidelines on expelling illegal immigrants who belong to criminal gangs.
 He said: "I have no problem with getting the felons out of the country.
 But some of these people that they're taking out of the country, they have children that are Americans, and they have not had a violent felony conviction.
 Here we are, taking mothers away from their children."

 O'Halleran was part of a group of Arizona Democrats who, in an August 2017 letter to Trump, urged him not to pardon former Maricopa County chief Sheriff Joe Arpaio, who had been convicted in a federal court of racially profiling Latinos as part of border patrols.

 Qualified immunity

 In 2021, O'Halleran was among a group of Democrats who sought to remove a provision from a police reform bill that would end qualified immunity for police officers accused of misconduct.

 Personal life

 O'Halleran and his wife Pat live in unincorporated Yavapai County (with a Sedona address).
 They have three grown children and four grandchildren.
 O'Halleran is Roman Catholic.

+On June 7, 2023, O'Halleran was named Senior Advisor for the Natural Resources Conservation Service of the U.S. Department of Agriculture.